$48.5

 • The truck driver, if they are an independent contractor not employed by the trucking company

-• The owner of the cargo on the truck or the train, or both
+• The owner of the cargo on the truck, train, or both

 • The truck or train manufacturer